kondrak/dos3d/README.md

 TODO
 -------

-- subpixel, subtexel and general precision improvements
+- switch from floats and doubles to fixed point for stable precision
 - add proper polygon clipping
-- add shading samples
 - ???